christianzoppi/storyblok-11ty/readme.md

 ```

 ## Stories Data Transformation
-Stories are fetched from Storyblok api and the story object will have 2 new properties used by 11ty:
+Stories are fetched from Storyblok api and the story object will have 3 new properties used by 11ty:
 - `layout` String.
 The name of the folder inside `_include` where you have stored your layouts;
+- `tags` String.
+The name of the component of the entry, used to support the *collections* feature of 11ty;
 - `permalink` String.
 The permalink of the entry.
 This value uses the `real path` if set, otherwise it falls back to the `full slug`.